The Story of Crema Brew

 As a young couple, we were known to drive a half hour just to enjoy a late-night date at Shari’s (McMinnville, Oregon).
 One of the vital components of our marriage is quality time, and Donovan has led the way in making sure this happens—a time when the daily things of life are momentarily pushed aside so we can connect over coffee.

 In recent years, our home echoed with the peal of laughter while hosting a weekly neighborhood gathering called Coffee Talks.
 It is amazing how in sharing a good cup of coffee, doors to deeper communication swing open.

 We can’t say with definite clarity when we first thought of opening a coffee shop nor when this God-sized dream entered our world.
 You see, Crema Brew has all along been way bigger than us!
 Our employments have been in social work and waitressing, not crafting drinks as a barista.
 But, apparently God likes coffee and we began putting feet behind the dream.

 Anyone entering Crema Brew will be delighted to find Regina Zook, daughter of Donovan and Roxanne, on the premises.
 She brings a bright spot to the coffeehouse that no one else can fill.
 Regina has poured herself into the vision and fruition of Crema Brew, working long hours alongside her father, recreating a dilapidated building into a place of beauty.
-When she’s not serving at Crema Brew, you will find her at the hospital where she is employed as an X-ray Technologist.
+When she’s not serving at Crema Brew, you will find her at Carolina Orthopedics where she is employed as a Radiologic Technologist.
 Thank you, Regina, for loving others so well!